system-zero/system-zero/data/docs/la.md

-A very small yet another programming language (yala) that compiles in C.
+A very small yet another programming language that compiles in C.

 ## Syntax and Semantics
 ```js